yanlinchen1985/dsgn270-a1/README.md

 # JOEY's Website Review

 **JOEY** is a premium casual restaurant which was established in Calgary in 1992.
-As a chain restaurant, JOEY has a general website and the own page of its 27 each branches.
+As a chain restaurant, JOEY has a website where you can find its 27 branches.
 Mainly based on the following three aspects, I will make a review of [JOEY’s website](https://joeyrestaurants.com/).